Caribbean Festival of Arts

-Caribbean Festival of Arts, commonly known as CARIFESTA, is an annual festival for promoting arts of the Caribbean with a different country hosting the event each year.
+Caribbean Festival of Arts, commonly known as CARIFESTA, is a bi-annual festival for promoting arts of the Caribbean with a different country hosting the event each year.
 It was started to provide a venue to "depict the life of the people of the Region, their heroes, morals, myths, traditions, beliefs, creativity and ways of expression" by fostering a sense of Caribbean unity, and motivating artists by showing the best of their home country.
 It began under the auspices of Guyana's then President Forbes Burnham in 1972, who was inspired by other singular arts festivals in the region.

 Events

 According to the CARICOM Organisation, CARIFESTA aims to: